Dhruvaraju/docker-alpha/README.md

 - Effective usage of resources.

 > To share environment, we can share docker file or share the built image directly.

+### Pushing images to docker-hub

+- Create an account in docker hub
+- Create a repository, name the repository.
+- Now we can push our local images to repository.
+- Rename the image which you want to push as `docker-hub-username/repository`
+- We can rename images in 2 ways
+  - build again with `-t` and use the name as mentioned.
+  - `docker tag <<ols_image_name>> <<new_image_name>>`
+- Using the tag command will create a new image and keep the old image as it is.
+- Now in terminal use `docker login`.
+Provide username and password.
+- Log in is required only once.
+- `docker logout` is used to logout from a terminal.
+- `docker push <<image_name>>` is used to push an image to docker hub.
+- we can also push with tag names `docker push <<username/image-name:tag>>`
+- If we do not provide a tag name, it will add latest tag by default.